typemeta/context/README.md

 I.e. an extractor is a function that takes a context, extracts a value and returns it.
+Contexts can be any type that supports the retrieval of values.
-The simplest possible type of context is one that can only hold one value, namely the Java `Optional` type.
+By way of example, the simplest possible type of context is one that can hold at most one value, namely the Java `Optional` type.
 We can define an extractor for Optional: